ofek/bit/docs/source/guide/intro.rst

 Introduction
 ============

-Bit is Python's fastest Bitcoin library and was designed from the beginning to feel intuitive, be easy to use, and have readable source code.
-I'd like to think all of these goals were achieved!
+Bit is a fast and compliant Bitcoin library with an extremely easy-to-use API.

 Why Bit?
 --------